OpenDataforWeb3/Resources/docs/faq.md

 New Legos can be developed based on any analysis that can be shown to indicate a particular behavior.
 Legos need to be tightly scoped, open and accessible, permissionless, have few dependencies, be modular; they should also have open governance, take well defined inputs, and provide certain known outputs in order to be composable.

-An anti-Sybil tool called the Gitcoin Passport uses stamps to act as a means of identification.
+## Legos examples?

-## What are examples of Legos?
+The following are examples of Legos.
+If you develop a useful Lego please add it here via a pull request.

 * Levenshtein distance: This method calculates the difference between two strings of text, such as username, to determine their similarity.
 If a username is too similar to others, it may indicate that the account is auto-generated or a Sybil account.